 Detrich presented volumes of new evidence of his extremely abusive childhood and new expert assessments of his brain damage and neuropsychological deficits for the first time in federal district court.
-Even without considering this compelling new evidence, however, we conclude that the state court unreasonably determined that Detrich was not prejudiced by his counsel's deficient performance.
-In particular, we conclude that there is a reasonable probability that the sentencing judge would have imposed a sentence less than death had Detrich's counsel obtained and presented an expert evaluation of Detrich's neuropsychological functioning.
+Without considering this compelling new evidence, however, we first conclude that the state court's determination that Detrich was not prejudiced by Higgins's deficient performance resulted from an unreasonable determination of the facts.
+We next conduct a de novo prejudice assessment and conclude that there is a reasonable probability that the sentencing judge would have imposed a sentence less than death had Detrich's counsel obtained and presented an expert evaluation of Detrich's neuropsychological functioning.